Radon Gas Testing

 Typically when a home is built, a concrete slab is installed as the basement floor.
 If there happens to be an ample amount of uranium under the home (or radium, more specifically), radon, as a gas, can become trapped and build up pressure beneath the slab and behind the foundation walls.
 It then leaks into the home through every small crack and hole and becomes trapped in the home.
 Outside, the radon is free to dissipate into the open air, but inside this leads to an elevated level in the home.

 Thankfully, radon is easy to test for and usually fairly simple to mitigate, through a process known as “sub-slab depressurization”, or “active” mitigation.
 A hole is placed in the concrete slab floor of the basement, where a PVC pipe is installed and sealed.
 This pipe is typically run to the exterior, where an inline fan is installed.
 A pipe is then run from the fan to above the roof.
 This system works by removing the built-up pressure to prevent radon entry, and typically reduces indoor levels by up to 95%.
-Many newer homes are built with this pipe in place (without the fan, known as a “passive” mitigation system), so a fan can simply be added if needed.
+Many newer homes are built with this pipe in place (without the fan, known as a “passive” mitigation system), so a fan can simply be added if more reduction is needed.